cdsittampalam/documentation/docs/Partner API.md

 2. Click **Copy** in the New Partner API Key screen.
 :::

-### Add Key to Demo Environment
+### Add Key to your Development Environment

-Once you have generated the API key, you add it to the demo environment area in the Swagger UI.
+Once you have generated the API key, you add it to your develoment environment.
 The key is written to HTTP headers for connecting securely to the endpoints in the demo environment.

-The following is an example request header in cURL format (obtainable from the Swagger UI):
+The following is an example request header in cURL format.

 ```
 curl -X GET "https://demo-api.qredo.net/api/v1/p/company/1f4s2r1NG4E1gZmoeXQBJo9MAww" -H "accept: application/json" -H "X-API-KEY: eyJrZXlfaWQiOiJBek13cFhDNFVoQWhwUSIsImtleSI6Im9GX0ZKUGthT25FdTd1VEU0czR1VDBrd3hqajgxUWJkRDhaOE9vXzhZdlUifQ"
 ```

-1. Access the Partner API at https://partner-api.qredo.network/.
-2. Choose the URL:
-   - Copy this URL to the address bar: [https://demo-api.qredo.net/api/v1/p].
-Or,
-   - select [https://demo-api.qredo.net(BasePath)] - **Demo Server** from the server list.
-3. Click **Authorise**.
-4. Paste the generated API key in the box.

 API Endpoints
 -------------